Glass Fiber Prices in the USA Reach USD 1,458/MT Amid Steady Industrial Demand

 Recent strategic moves within the industry further illustrate evolving dynamics:

-• In November 2025, AGY, a leading developer and manufacturer of advanced specialty glass fiber reinforcements for high-performance composite applications headquartered in Aiken, South Carolina, disclosed expansion plans for its manufacturing operations in Aiken County.
-The company committed an investment of USD 12.1 Million, anticipated to create 80 new employment positions.
-This capacity expansion reflects growing demand for specialty glass fiber products across aerospace, defense, and industrial applications.
+• In November 2025, AGY, a prominent manufacturer of advanced specialty glass fiber reinforcements for high-performance composites based in Aiken, South Carolina, unveiled plans to broaden its production capacity in Aiken County.
+The initiative entailed a capital commitment of USD 12.1 Million and was anticipated to create 80 new employment positions.

 Outlook & Strategic Takeaways: